tkgregory/cors-simulator/website/content/get-misconfigured-origin/index.md

 ---
-title: "Cross-origin GET request from JavaScript code (miconfigured CORS)"
+title: "Cross-origin GET request with miconfigured Access-Control-Allow-Origin header"
-weight: 4
+weight: 5
 ---

-# Cross-origin GET request from JavaScript code (miconfigured CORS)
+# Cross-origin GET request with miconfigured Access-Control-Allow-Origin header

 JavaScript code can make a cross-origin GET request.

-Unless the response includes the correct CORS headers, the browser discards it.
+The response must include a `Access-Control-Allow-Origin` header containing the request origin, otherwise the browser discards it.